B0ud13b3x/B0ud13b3x/README.md

 ### 🌐 Lab Architecture
 ![Network Diagram](./my%20first%20lab.png)
-*(Note: Ensure your 'my first lab.png' file is uploaded to the same repository folder)*

 **The Scenario:** I built a functional corporate network from scratch using **Oracle VirtualBox** to practice user lifecycle management and network administration.